We Have A Few Questions About Melania Trump's

 Advertisement

-The New York Times, before Be Best was rolled out, noted that Melania's "program will primarily repackage projects that already exist," including a program by the National Safety Council to encourage people to talk to their doctors about opioid abuse, as well as the FTC guidelines about social media.
+The New York Times, before Be Best was rolled out, noted that Melania's "programme will primarily repackage projects that already exist," including a programme by the National Safety Council to encourage people to talk to their doctors about opioid abuse, as well as the FTC guidelines about social media.
 Which doesn't answer what, exactly, the first lady will contribute.

 Aside from expecting glowing coverage for Be Best just because it purports to extend kindness, the administration appears to have distracted us from another major announcement made on Monday.
 Within an hour of Melania's press conference, Attorney General Jeff Sessions announced that undocumented parents and children entering the U.S. will be separated at the border. ("If you don't like that, then don't smuggle children over our border.")
 On the same day, President Trump asked Congress to cancel $15 billion in unspent government funding, including $7 billion from the Children’s Health Insurance Program (CHIP).
 How's that for promoting kindness and positive efforts on behalf of children?